oDEVU/FastCrypt/README.md

 # FastCrypt

 FastCrypt is a very simple encryption and decryption program.
 It generates random string, converts it to int and uses it as encryption key.
 Then saves encrypted file with key as extension.
-When decrypting we need to give program original extension because program at current form doesnt save original file extension.
+Decrypting is straight forward, just choose encrypted file and it will return original.

 ### For example